-conclusion, Transpower states, and we agree based on the information provided in the report, that:

-- B64.1 close aerial surveys have identified widespread corrosion, including significant conductor bulging which indicate that aluminium losses have reached Transpower's replacement criteria at many points along the line; - B64.2 conductor sample testing has confirmed that galvanic corrosion is occurring, and strength and cross-sectional area losses meet Transpower replacement criteria; - B64.3 Cormon testing has identified numerous locations of advanced galvanising loss, in addition to the corrosion, that is visible in close aerial surveys; and - B64.4 these corrosion defects are widespread and will continue to degrade.
-Accelerated corrosion testing has confirmed that aluminium corrosion rates accelerate significantly once galvanic corrosion is occurring. - B65 Based on the information Transpower has provided us, we are satisfied that the conductors on the Bombay-Otahuhu A line need to be replaced and their present condition is the main driver for the timing of the Project.
+- B76.2 Cormon testing, which uses a line-crawling robot that assesses the condition of the coating on the inner steel-core wires.
+The Cormon test estimates the remaining thickness of zinc coating on the steel core wires of ACSR conductors that can be used to predict where conductor bulging might occur.
+181 - B77 Transpower provided the results of its condition assessment report for this line in Attachment B of the MCP and updated results in response to our question (RFI01).
+In conclusion, Transpower states, and we agree based on the information provided in the report, that:182 - B77.1 close aerial surveys have identified widespread corrosion, including significant conductor bulging which indicate that aluminium losses have reached Transpower's replacement criteria at many points along the line; - B77.2 conductor sample testing183 has confirmed that galvanic corrosion is occurring, and strength and cross-sectional area losses meet Transpower replacement criteria; - B77.3 Cormon testing has identified numerous locations of advanced galvanising loss, in addition to the corrosion, that is visible in close aerial surveys; and - B77.4 these corrosion defects are widespread and the conductors will continue to degrade.
+Accelerated corrosion testing has confirmed that aluminium corrosion rates accelerate significantly once galvanic corrosion is occurring. - Based on the information Transpower has provided us, we are satisfied that the conductors on the Bombay-Otahuhu A line need to be replaced and their present condition is the main driver for the timing of the Project.